Stacking-induced Chern insulator

-\textit{Zigzag and armchair ribbons. -- } Figure~\ref{bandZZ} shows the band structure of AB stacked nanoribbons with zigzag boundaries described by the mHM with complex phases $\Phi_1=-\Phi_2=\frac{\pi}2$.
-For a non vanishing interlayer coupling $t_{\perp}$, a gap opens at half filling and two pairs of chiral edge states emerge.
+Figure~\ref{bandZZ} shows the band structure of AB stacked nanoribbons with zigzag boundaries described by the mHM with complex phases $\Phi_1=-\Phi_2=\frac{\pi}2$.
+For a non vanishing interlayer coupling $t_{\perp}$, a gap opens at half filling and two pairs of chiral edge states emerge. \